 Sandyford Parish is part of the Catholic Archdiocese of Dublin.
-The parish is a registered charity (charity no. CHY7424) and our address is Sandyford Parish St. Mary’s Sandyford, Sandyford Village Dublin 16.
-The Parish Priest is the data controller for the parish, in other words he is the person responsible for making sure your data is safe and secure.
+The parish is a registered charity Parish RCN: 20016166 and Parish Revenue Number: CHY7424 and our address is St. Mary’s, Sandyford Village, Dublin, D18 E5R3.
+The Parish Administrator is the data controller for the parish, in other words he is the person responsible for making sure your data is safe and secure.

 Your personal data – what is it?